 Utah’s natural climate and geography put it at a high risk of a major disaster disrupting the state’s economy and impacting the lives of millions.

-FEMA has called the Wasatch Fault “one of the most probable catastrophic natural threat scenarios in the U.S.” The Wasatch Fault has a 43% chance of experiencing a 6.75 or greater magnitude earthquake in the next 50 years, and experts project that such an event would be among the deadliest disasters in U.S. history.
+FEMA has called the Wasatch Fault “one of the most probable catastrophic natural threat scenarios in the U.S.” The Wasatch Region has a 43% chance of experiencing a 6.75 or greater magnitude earthquake in the next 50 years, and experts project that such an event would be among the deadliest disasters in U.S. history.

 A major earthquake would also leave hundreds of thousands of Utahns without shelter while interrupting power, water, sewer, and road service for most of the population—potentially for months.
 When major natural disasters have occurred, many places in the world and in the U.S. have taken years, even decades, to recover—if they recover at all.